-Gregory Gibbons, P.E., a Principal at Geosyntec, is an Environmental Engineer based in Illinois with more than 35 years of experience focused on the investigation and remediation of contaminated sediment sites.
+Greg Gibbons is a Principal Environmental Engineer based in Illinois with more than 40 years of experience focused on the investigation and remediation of contaminated sites with an emphasis on sediment sites.

-Greg has been actively involved in two sediment mega-site projects: the Onondaga Lake in New York and the Berry's Creek Study Area Superfund Sites in New Jersey.
+Actively involved in sediment mega-site projects, Greg's projects include the Onondaga Lake in New York and the Berry's Creek Study Area Superfund Sites in New Jersey.
 For the Onondaga Lake project, Greg headed up the assessment of dredging options including dredge spoil management for the feasibility study (FS).
-He is serving as deputy project manager for the Berry's Creek Study Area project FS effort.
+He served as deputy project manager for the Berry's Creek Study Area project FS effort.

-Greg is also serving as senior project manager for the implementation of a sediment remediation effort involving sediment removal and installation of an active cap being conducted under the Great Lakes National Program Office (GLNPO) Great Lakes Legacy Act (GLLA) cost share program.
-He also provides support to other sediment-related projects around the country.
+Greg has been the senior project manager for the implementation of a sediment remediation effort involving sediment removal and installation of an active cap being conducted under the Great Lakes National Program Office (GLNPO) Great Lakes Legacy Act (GLLA) cost share program.
+He also was project manager for the remedial design of a GLNPO/GLLA where Geosyntec's services were provided as an in-kind cost share service.
+Greg also provides support to other sediment-related projects around the country.

-Successful projects have included directing the design of upland site remediation measures to be implemented in conjunction with the clean-up of Onondaga Lake.
-He has also provided consulting or project management expertise to several U.S. EPA Superfund RI/FS projects for potentially responsible parties or under the direction of counsel, including the Riverfront NPL Site in New Haven, Missouri and the Onondaga Lake NPL Site in Syracuse, New York.
+Several upland U.S. EPA Superfund RI/FS projects have relied on Greg's consulting or project management expertise to assist potentially responsible parties or under the direction of counsel, including the Riverfront NPL Site in New Haven, Missouri, the Matthiessen & Hegeler Zinc Site in LaSalle, Illinois, the Peter's Cartridge Site, in Kings Mill, Ohio and upland sites associated with the Onondaga Lake NPL Site in Syracuse, New York.

-To continue to advance the state of the practice, Greg is a member of the Sediment Management Group and co-chaired a panel discussion on public participation in sediment remediation projects.
+To continue to advance the state of the practice, Greg serves as Chairperson for Geosyntec's Sediment Action Group, is a member of the Sediment Management Work Group, and co-chaired a panel discussion on public participation in sediment remediation projects.
 He also serves on the Environmental Division Steering Committee of the Three Rivers Manufacturers' Association.